Hearing loss is a common

 Q. I have taken quercetin and after a couple of days the tinnitus in my ear increases in volume.
 I also understand that tinnitus can also be a sign of hearing loss.
-Can quercetin cause hearing loss? or worsen one's tinnitus ?
+Can quercetin cause hearing loss or worsen tinnitus?

 A. We have come across no such research regarding quercetin and tinnitus or hearing loss, so we can't really say.

 Q. I see so many different supplements and nutrients for improving and maintaining good eyesight, and I see that they even